ravichowdhury88/rav_website/content/resume/experience.md

   description = """
   * Performed database management of multiple complex databases
   * Maintained data integrity of multiple databases along with establishing data accuracy and validity from a variety of systems
-  * Performed data analysis using various statistical techniques as well as analyzed information from multiple databases and created reports"""
+  * Performed data analysis using various statistical techniques as well as analyzed information from multiple databases and created reports
+  * Assisted in the preparation and delivery of decision support reports for both internal and external customers"""

 [[experience]]
   title = "Data Analyst"